tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

 In the above figure, the returned `clientId` is the new identifier assigned to
 the client by the identity service.
-Services MUST ensure that `clientId` is
+Services MUST ensure that `clientId` and
-unique amongst all registered clients.
+`clientHandle` are both unique among all registered clients.

 A client MAY be editable by the following request: